 Participating in psychoeducation can improve quality of life by educating an individual on their diagnosis and helping them recognize and manage its lifelong impact in a positive, informed way.

 At Silvermist, we take a holistic, evidence-based approach to everyone we treat.
-To learn more about Silvermist or to begin the treatment process today, please call (724) 481-1284 or fill out the form here.
+To learn more about Silvermist or to begin the treatment process today, please call (724) 268-4858 or contact us here.